vincegludovice/simulation-project-1/README.md

 `http://localhost:3000/users`.
 This endpoint supports all of the typical HTTP methods (GET, POST, PUT, PATCH, DELETE).

+This development API is protected by an authorization method.
+You'll have to login and get an authorization token from the API to make requests for the users.
+This is explained in more detail in the **Registration Page** section.

 ## Project Requirements

 ### Pages